oscarlab/graphene-contrib/Documentation/tutorials/tensorflow-serving-cluster/index.rst

    LD_LIBRARY_PATH=../../install/lib/ make server2-sha256.crt

-Please use the new created ``server2-sha256.crt`` to replace the one under ``ra-tls-secret-prov/certs/``.
+Please use the newly created ``server2-sha256.crt`` to replace the one under ``ra-tls-secret-prov/certs/``.

 At last, we also need to add this new domain name to DNS records list so that